My Photography Equipment

 10 Stop Neutral Density Filter

-Canon 17-40mm f4 L Series – This is my main ultra wide angle lens and is what I shoot most of my abandoned building with.
+Canon 16-35mm f4 L Series – This is my main ultra wide angle lens and is what I shoot most of my abandoned building with.
+Why f/4 and not f/2.8?.
+It saves weight and money.
+Since most of my work uses a tripod the faster f-stop is not needed.

 Canon 24-70mm f2.8 L Series – This lens is my go to lens for most photography.
 It is super sharp and covers the focal lengths I shoot at most of the time.